 Blood tests.
 There’s no blood test for CIDP.
 Even so, your doctor may take your blood to check for other conditions and diseases that can cause nerve damage and similar symptoms.
 Type 2 diabetes, lupus, and Lyme disease can trigger numbness and weakness.

-Sometimes a doctor may not be sure you have CIDP, but she may start treatment.
+Sometimes a doctor may not be sure you have CIDP, but they may start treatment.
 If it stops or improves your symptoms, that’s strong evidence to support a CIDP diagnosis.